appvia/terranetes/docs/terranetes-controller/admin/cloudresource.md

 ## How to validate a Revision?

-Part of the responsibility model of using [CloudResources](../reference/cloudresources.terraform.appvia.io.md) is passing a known and tested asset to the consumer.
-Terranetes tries to make this workflow simpler by using the [tnctl verify revision](../cli/tnctl_verify_revision.md).
+In the context of utilizing [CloudResources](../reference/cloudresources.terraform.appvia.io.md), ensuring the provision of a validated and reliable asset to the end-user is a critical aspect of the responsibility model.
+To facilitate this process, Terranetes provides [tnctl verify revision](../cli/tnctl_verify_revision.md) command.

 ```shell
 $ tnctl verify revision revision.yaml